 If you are getting a breast lift, either on its own or with augmentation, your surgeon will let you know which procedure is best for you based on the degree of sagging in the breast area.
 Some patients only need a minor lift, which typically involves making an incision around the nipple.
 A major breast lift is for severely drooping breasts.
 It often involves an anchor incision, which leaves a horizontal scar under the breast crease.

-Dr. George Bitar and Dr. Robert Centeno at the Bitar Institute near Washington, DC, have years of experience performing both breast augmentation and breast lift procedures.
+Dr. George Bitar at the Bitar Institute near Washington, DC, has years of experience performing both breast augmentation and breast lift procedures.
 To learn more about your options, call (703) 206-0506 for to schedule a consultation at their practice.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.